Tresorndala/Athens-group/README.md

-User-friendly Interface for submitting issues with detailed descriptions and photos Issue Categorization for faster identification and prioritization Real-time Request Tracking and status updates Notification System to inform users of progress and completion Admin Dashboard for facility teams to manage and prioritize incoming requests
+User-friendly Interface for submitting issues with detailed descriptions and photos

+Issue Categorization for faster identification and prioritization

+Request Tracking and status updates

+Notification System to inform users of progress and completion

+Admin Dashboard for facility teams to manage and prioritize incoming requests